 If you take prescription medication—especially if it’s for high blood pressure or heart problems—listen up!

-If this sounds familiar, it’s because the FDA has this year announced a series of recalls for valsartan, another drug used by heart patients.
+If this sounds familiar, it’s because the FDA earlier announced a series of recalls for valsartan, another drug used by heart patients.
 A single lot of losartan was recalled because the active ingredient was found to be tainted with N-nitrosodiethylamine (NDEA), an industrial chemical that’s classified as a “probable” human carcinogen.
 Multiple lots of valsartan have been recalled due to contamination with NDEA or with another “probable” human carcinogen, N-nitrosodimethylamine (NDMA).
 And lots of the blood pressure drug irbesartan have now also been recalled because of contamination with NDEA.

 Not all drug labels include lot numbers, so anyone taking either medication should ask his/her pharmacist if the dispensed generic prescription drug is, in fact, manufactured by one of the companies cited in the recalls.
 Important: Don’t stop this—or any—medication without checking with your doctor.
 The risk of stopping a drug cold turkey could be worse than the risk from any possible impurities it contains.